cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/best-practices.md

 ## Reachability

 To ensure a successful scan, you should first verify the reachability of the target URL you provide.
 Several factors can impact the reachability of the target, including:
 - IP restrictions: Ensure that the scanner's IP is whitelisted in your firewall.
-You can find our IP on the [DAST scanner page].
+You can find our IP on the [DAST Scanner page].
 - VPN restrictions: Make sure the scanner can access the target URL without a VPN.
 - Test the target URL in your browser from another network or location to confirm its accessibility.